The following was the basis for a discussion on the ABC FM Radio National ‘Life Matters’ segment.

 I think it’s given me an appreciation of what Wim’s ideas about comfort.
 It’s a weird sensation, being submerged in cold water first thing in the morning, but it really brings you to life.
 I really do feel fantastic.

-I pour a cup of coffee down my face, jump into the Monaro and when I hit the front door of my shop at 6am like I’ve been fired out of a cannon from two suburbs away.
+I pour a cup of coffee down my face, jump into the Monaro and when I hit the gym at 6am, it’s like I’ve been fired out of a cannon at the front door from two suburbs away.

 Do most people have the grit and discipline to work hard and often when they exercise?